Rogryk/react-todo/README.md

 - Allows to add ToDos for days/weeks/months/years.
-- Every ToDo can contains submenu to pin/unpin, add memo note or delete entry.
+- Every ToDo contains submenu to pin/unpin, add memo note or delete entry.
 - Notes are saved in Local Storage.